Krishnawasthi/Multi-Threading/synchronizedthread.md

 ```
 <img width="1540" height="712" alt="image" src="https://github.com/user-attachments/assets/24ebd135-c34c-4bb0-b07c-56d3649f1f48" />

-## Every object will have one object lock.
+## synchronization work on the object lock, one object will have one object lock.

 ## If any method called on the particular object had required that object lock to enter into synchronized method.
 While a particular thread is executing.
 That same object will not have any other lock, so other thread cannot acquire it, they will be waiting outside.